rahulrai-in/thecloudblog/tcb/content/post/Using Identity Governance and Azure Functions To Build a Self Service Application Access Management Solution - Part 1/index.md

 Here is the outcome of the POST request from the Postman console:

-{{< img src="12.png" alt="Response from the function" >}}
+{{< img src="9.png" alt="Response from the function" >}}

 Open the email sent to the user and accept the invite to join the organization.
 Following is the email that I received after executing the function:

-{{< img src="13.png" alt="Email sent to the user" >}}
+{{< img src="10.png" alt="Email sent to the user" >}}

 After accepting the invite, you will find the user added to your Azure AD as follows:

-{{< img src="14.png" alt="User added to Azure AD" >}}
+{{< img src="11.png" alt="User added to Azure AD" >}}

 You can follow the instructions in the [Azure Function VS Code development guide](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs-code) to deploy the function app to Azure.

 ## Conclusion and What's Next

-In this article, we deployed a web application and configured its authentication using Azure AD such that only the users of a security group can access it.
+In this article, we deployed a web application and configured its authentication using Azure AD so that only the users assigned to the application can access it.
 In addition, we covered how you can add guest users to Azure AD using an Azure AD app registration, Azure Function, and the Graph API.

 Currently, the guest user is only a member of Azure AD and can not access the web application.
-In the following article, we will set up an access package for the user to enroll themselves in the security group and gain temporary access to the web application.
+In the following article, we will set up an access package for the user to enroll themselves as the users of the application and gain temporary access to it.

 {{< subscribe >}}